SBIRT in Schools

 CME/CNE Program Manager: Lesly Zapata, BA

-Boston Chobanian & Avedisian University School of Medicine designates this enduring material 4.75 contact hours, none of which are eligible for pharmacology credit.
+Nursing Contact Hours: 4.75 contact hours, of which 0 are eligible for pharmacology credit.

 SHIELD is a DESE-approved provider for PDPs.
 PDP certificates are issued for programs/series lasting 10 or more hours on a topic.
 CNE certificates are also issued for eligible courses.
 Learners may use CNE certificates toward PDPs.